Anonymous2716/IMV/README.md

 This application is designed to capture any potential exceptions that occur during runtime.
 In the event of an exception, it will display an error message using a `JOptionPane`.

 I wrote this Application for personal Use.
 Its not perfect but usable.

+This is a personal public project which means it is free and open-source, even if I may accept feature requests I don't guarantee implementing them.

+0I may rewrite Git history from time to time because it stores few binary files which take noticeable disk space.
+Coding quality is very far from perfect.
+I know that but don't care, the app works and this is good.

+The IMV application is distributed under GPL v3.0 license.

+I don't care whether you use or not.
+As I said, this is a personal project and it does what I need.
+Think about that before sending me a blaming email regarding support.
+If you have lost your data, then only you are responsible for mistakes and misuses.
+Remember that author does not owe anything for you.